Suryansh1191/deliteAI-public/sdks/ios/docs/DEVELOPMENT.md

     brew install cmake
     ```

-    After installing the third-party binaries and ensuring CMake is installed, build the `NimbleNet.xcframework` from the C++ code by running the following command from the project's root directory:
+    Build the `NimbleNet.xcframework` by running the following command from the project's root directory:

     ```bash
-    sh sdk/ios/script/build-deliteAI-static.sh
+    $GIT_ROOT/sdk/ios/script/build-deliteAI-static.sh
     ```

 3.  **Install Dependencies via CocoaPods:**
-    From within the `sdk/ios/example` directory, execute the following command.
-This will fetch all necessary dependencies, including the DeliteAI iOS SDK itself from your local code, ensuring you're testing against your current development version.
+    Run the following commands to fetch all necessary dependencies - including the DeliteAI iOS SDK itself from your local code which will ensure that you're testing against your current development version.

     ```bash
+    cd sdk/ios/example
     pod install
     ```